Chapter 11: Spiritual Possibilities

 I earlier portrayed connectives as being 'discernible' rather than 'identifiable'.
 In the light of the systemic integrity of every connective, I need to refine that portrait: A connective is discernible in the way that all its participating objects respond, and respond as separate but interacting individuals, to a disturbance.

-I also want to make a fine point that will become significant later: I want to distinguish the systemic influence of a connective from the influences of its individual objects.
-That is, I want to extract the purely systemic influence of the connective to a construct I call its holism.
-The influence of a connective system can thus be regarded as comprising the interactive influences of its individual objects together with the influence of its holism.
+I also want to make a fine point that will become significant later: I want to distinguish the systemic effect of a connective from the interactive influences of each of its individual objects.
+That is, I want to extract the purely systemic effect of the connective to a construct I call its holism.
+The influence of a connective system can thus be regarded as comprising the interactive influences of its individual objects together with the effect of its holism.

-Though a holism influences the objects of its host connective and any external objects they are interacting with (and they in turn influence it), the influence attributable to a holism is not that of an interaction.
+Though a holism affects the objects of its host connective and any external objects they are interacting with (and they in turn affect it), the effect attributable to a holism is not that of an interaction.
 A holism is not itself an object and so cannot participate in interactions.
 For convenience I say that a holism apprehends its affected objects.
+(Since first writing this chapter I have become aware that A. N. Whitehead used the term 'apprehension' in a very similar way.)

-The influence of a holism on an object it apprehends will always be less than the interactive influences of the object's nearest neighbours in the connective, if not less than the interactive influences of all the other objects in the connective.
-At least some of the interactive forces of a connective system will be strong in comparison to the apprehension by its holism.
+The effect of a holism on an object it apprehends will always be less than the interactive influences of the object's nearest neighbours in the connective, if not less than the interactive influences of every other object in the connective.
+At least some of the interactive forces of a connective system will be strong in comparison to the apprehension of its holism.

 The Cosmic Connective System